Sports Board corruption: NAB grills Hanif, summons him again on 27th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Muslim League-Nawaz (PML-N) leader and former Member National Assembly Hanif Abbasi Monday appeared before the National Accountability Bureau (NAB) Lahore regarding a probe into alleged corruption in the Sports Board Punjab (SBP).
+LAHORE: Pakistan Muslim League-Nawaz (PML-N) leader and former Member National Assembly Hanif Abbasi Monday appeared before the NAB Lahore regarding a probe into alleged corruption in the Sports Board Punjab (SBP).

 It has been learnt that the bureau’s investigators questioned Abbasi for more than an hour.
 Sources said Abbasi apparently failed to satisfy the NAB investigators after which he had been summoned again on Aug 27.